vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 /** [A] */
 fun A(p: Int) = A()
 ```
-In K1, the both reference lead to the class A. In K2, they lead to itself.
+In K1, both references lead to the class A. In K2, they lead to itself.
-This case can be applied to all possible pairs of declaration kinds (function and function also known as overloads problem , property and class...).
+This case can be applied to all possible pairs of declaration kinds (function and function also known as overloads problem; property and class...).

-Also, a constructor has a name of class.
+Also, a constructor has the name of a class.
 ```kotlin
 class A    {
 	/**